Last Updated: June 30, 2022

 In 2010, the degree of urbanisation in the UK stood at just 81.3%.
 This shows that the population moves towards urban and away from rural areas.

-London’s population density currently stands at 5,701 people per square kilometre
+London’s population density stood at 5,701 people per square kilometre in 2020

 London is the most densely populated city in the UK by a significant margin.
 It is also one of the most densely populated urban areas in the world.
 This is mainly due to the fact that London is a global commercial and financial hub with a large number of people emigrating to the city every year.

 The population in the UK is spread very unevenly.
 There are some rural areas in the UK that have a population density of less than 50 people per square kilometre.
 This is not surprising since rural areas tend to have far less density than urban areas, but the degree of the contrast in the UK is striking.